Bobby Unser: Awards

-Federal criminal charges
+Personal life

+Unser was the father of two sons, Bobby Jr. and Robby, and two daughters, Cindy and Jeri.
+Unser coached Robby for the 1998 and 1999 Indianapolis 500.

 On December 20, 1996 in Colorado, Unser and a friend became lost while snowmobiling near Unser's New Mexico ranch.
 They abandoned one stuck snowmobile before a storm blinded them both.
 When the second snowmobile stopped working, they spent two days and nights in subzero weather before finding a barn where they were found.
 Both men were suffering badly; his friend was suffering from hypothermia, and Unser had vomited blood during this time.
 Unser was later convicted of a Federal misdemeanor, "unlawful operation of a snowmobile within a National Forest Wilderness Area" (16 U.S.C.
 551, 36 C.F.R.
 261.16(a)), and was fined $75.
 Maximum penalties could have been up to six months in jail and up to $5,000.00 in fines.
 Unser appealed, claiming to have been lost before the accident, but the court ruled that maps were widely available and it was a public welfare offense, thus intent was not necessary.
 Unser appealed this decision all the way to the U.S. Supreme Court, but his writ of certiorari was denied.

 Death

 Unser died on May 2, 2021, at the age of 87 at his home in Albuquerque, New Mexico from natural causes.
-Page spoke at his funeral service; Andretti and Roger Penske spoke via videotape.
-Pallbearers outside of the Unser family include Willy T. Ribbs, Johnny Rutherford, and Rick Galles.
+Paul Page spoke at his funeral service; Mario Andretti and Roger Penske spoke via videotape.
+Pallbearers outside of the Unser family included Willy T. Ribbs, Johnny Rutherford, and Rick Galles.
 He was interred at Sunset Memorial Park.

-Unser was the father of two sons, Bobby Jr. and Robby, and two daughters, Cindy and Jeri.
-Unser coached Robby for the 1998 and 1999 Indianapolis 500.
-Bobby Unser Jr., who participated in racing before giving it up to pursue stunt car driving, music, and horse breeding, died less than two months after his father at the age of 65, as a result of complications from hip surgery.